McMasterRS/ws_web-design-guide/index.md

 This workshop uses the Next.js framework in conjunction with the Material UI (MUI) library.
 If you are using a different tech stack or framework that the ones in this workshop, please feel free to book a consultation with the Research Software Development team by emailing [rsd@mcmaster.ca](mailto:rsd@mcmaster.ca).
 No previous experience with Next.js or MUI is required.
 Familiarity with TypeScript and React will be helpful but is not necessary.

 ## Prerequisites
-- **Git**: Git should be installed on your local machine to clone the workshop web application repository.
+- **Git**: We will be using Git to clone a repository from GitHub.
+Git should be installed on your local machine to clone the workshop web application repository.
 Please consult the following [guide](https://github.com/git-guides/install-git) if you need help installing git on your machine.
-- **IDE (Integrated Development Environment)**: You will need to have an IDE installed on your computer to easily modify the workshop web application files.
+- **IDE (Integrated Development Environment)**: You will need to have an IDE installed on your computer to easily modify the workshop web application code and files.
 We recommend using [Visual Studio Code](https://code.visualstudio.com/) or [WebStorm](https://www.jetbrains.com/webstorm/).
-- **Node.js**: We will be using Node.js in this workshop.
+- **Node.js**: We will be using Node.js in this workshop to install packages and run the web application locally on our machine.
 Please consult the [Pre-workshop Material](pre-workshop) section if you need help installing Node.js on your machine.